NicolasCamicha22/NicolasCamicha22/README.md

 - 👋 Hi, I’m @NicolasCamicha22
-- 👀 I’m interested in  todo lo que es el mundo de los datos
+- 👀 I’m interested in the world of data
 - 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on distintos proyectos para poder fortalecer mis conocimientos y crecer profesionalmente
+- 💞️ I’m looking to collaborate on different projects to strengthen my knowledge and grow professionally
-- 📫 How to reach me  Mi LinkedIN es: https://www.linkedin.com/in/nicolas-camicha-19a0931b7
+- 📫 How to reach me: Personal's LinkedIn is: https://www.linkedin.com/in/nicolas-camicha-19a0931b7

 <!---
 NicolasCamicha22/NicolasCamicha22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.